Mopan territory: Geography

-The Territory 'lay immediately north of the Manche Chol [Territory] and southeast of Lake Peten,' with the modern town of San Luis, Peten, as the most likely site of ancient Mopan.
-Though its full extent remains 'virtually unknown,' the Territory is thought to have stretched north along the Mopan River, thereby encompassing the Chinamita Territory, and east to the Sittee and Sibun Rivers, thereby encompassing the Muzul Territory.
-This would situate the Territory directly south of Dzuluinicob, southeast of the Peten Itza Kingdom, east of Lacandon territory, and north and west of Manche Chol Territory.
-The aforementioned Kingdom, in particular, is thought to have held marked political, cultural, or spiritual influence over the Territory.
-(Note: So much so that it has been suggested that [b]ien eran sus aliados, o bien su territorio formaba parte integrante del estado de los Itzáes de Tayasal (von Houwald 1984).
-Spanish colonial accounts reported that Kan Ek' sólo conocía, aparte de la suya, las "naciones" de los Mopanes, del Tipú y de los Muzules (von Houwald 1984).
-Upon the 1697 fall of Tayasal, at least some of the Territory's caciques were listed in Spanish records as among those who le obedecían a Martín Francisco Chan, nephew of the recently deposed Kan Ek' of Tayasal (von Houwald 1984, Jones 1998).)
+The Mopan territory lay immediately north of the Manche Chol territory, and southeast of the Peten Itza kingdom in Lake Peten, with the modern town of San Luis, Peten deemed the most likely site of the territory's eponymous capital.
+Though its full extent remains virtually unknown, the territory is thought to have stretched north along the Mopan River, thereby encompassing the Chinamita territory, and east to the Sittee and Sibun Rivers, thereby further encompassing the Muzul territory.
+This would situate the polity directly south of the Dzuluinicob province, southeast of the Peten Itza kingdom, east of Lacandon territory, and north and west of the Manche Chol territory.
+The aforementioned kingdom, in particular, is thought to have held marked political, cultural, or religious influence over the territory.